BIMIB-DISCo/J-Space.jl/README.md

 If the user simulate the experiment, \alg{} returns for each cell, the simulated reads as FASTQ file, the alignment map of the reads over the genome of the sampled cells in SAM and/or ALN format.
 If the infinite-site model is used,  it is possible to obtain the VCF file directly without simulating the reads with ART.
 ## REQUIRED  SOFTWARE AND PACKAGE
-- Operating system: Linux
+- Operating system: Linux, Windows.
-- Julia (https://julialang.org/) Version 1.6.3 or higher
+- Julia (https://julialang.org/) Version 1.6.3 or higher.
-- ART, install it from https://www.niehs.nih.gov/research/resources/software/biostatistics/art/index.cfm
+- ART, install it from https://www.niehs.nih.gov/research/resources/software/biostatistics/art/index.cfm.

 ## INSTALLATION OF J-SPACE